She found work, at 70, through a senior employment program - but the shutdown took it away

 You’re talking about a complete shutdown — not just of the government for political purposes — but a shutdown in services for the most vulnerable in this country.

 Kanta, who lives in Raleigh, North Carolina, said that in addition to losing her administrative assistant income from the SEE program, her application for Social Security benefits is also on hold.
-To make ends meet, she borrowed money from friends, changed her home insurance policy, cut back on cable and Internet service, and stopped buying fruit, vegetables and cheese.
+To make ends meet, she borrowed money from friends, changed her home insurance policy, cut back on cable and internet services, and stopped buying fruits, vegetables and cheese.

 She worries that if the shutdown continues, she’ll have to sell her car or house to survive.

-“There is no insurance for the shutdown,” said Kanta.
+“There is no insurance for the shutdown,” Kanta said.
 “I have taken out all the other kinds of insurance, but for this, I have no clue what to do.”

 Bang said that Asian-American seniors are particularly vulnerable, given their high rates of poverty.
-Asian Americans and Pacific Islanders are one of the fastest-growing populations of seniors in the U.S., according to data from NAPCA, but many AAPI sub-populations are also more likely to be poor than the general senior population.
+Asian Americans and Pacific Islanders are among the fastest-growing populations of seniors in the United States, according to data from the NAPCA, but many AAPI subpopulations are also more likely to be poor compared to the general senior population.

 Among Cambodian seniors, 23.9 percent live in poverty, compared to 9.5 percent of the general senior population and 7.3 percent of white seniors.
-In addition, 19.3 percent of Vietnamese, 20.3 percent of Korean, 23.5 percent of Bangladeshi, and 26.6 percent of Micronesian seniors live in poverty, according to a report published by NAPCA.
+In addition, 19.3 percent of Vietnamese seniors, 20.3 percent of their Korean counterparts, 23.5 percent of Bangladeshi seniors, and 26.6 percent of Micronesian seniors live in poverty, according to a report published by the NAPCA.

 Beyond the SEE program, Bang said there’s general concern about what the shutdown could mean for Asian-American seniors if benefits such as food stamps or housing assistance are eventually cut.
 In the SEE program, 160 seniors also rely on food stamps.